weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementOverridden.md

     value:
       newlabel: new-value
 ```
-This will successfully add the new label `newlabel` with the value `new-value` to the `ClusterRole` `secret-reader`, as we are creating the `labels` field and adding a new value `newlabel: new-value` to it.
+This creates the `labels` map and adds `newlabel: new-value` to it.

+## General Notes
+For ResourcePlacement the override flow is identical; use `ResourceOverride` instead of `ClusterResourceOverride` and expect `ResourcePlacementOverridden` in conditions.